Project Eclipse: a low-cost, hyperlocal environmental sensing platform for cities

 Project Eclipse utilizes Azure to ingest, process, store, analyze, and visualize air quality data.
 Final raw data are available in JSON format via simple REST API, and the Urban Innovation team has developed custom R analytics, Power BI, and web visualizations to help customers monitor and get insight from the data.

 The Urban Innovation team continues to work toward its goal of low cost, low-to-no power environmental sensors.
-Additional techniques under development include:
+Additional sensors to be built are:

-Project Eclipse is rolling out in partner cities.
-In Boston, for instance, Project Eclipse is partnering with the Beta Blocks program that is exploring the public value of technology in communities.
+Project Eclipse is rolling out in partner cities including Chicago, Boston, Miami, and Kenmore.
+In Boston, for instance, Project Eclipse partnered with the Beta Blocks program that is exploring the public value of technology in communities.
 In Miami, researchers on the Urban Innovation Initiative are working with local government and civic tech community members to identify pilot projects around low income housing and hyperlocal weather and pollution monitoring.

 Microsoft Research is looking to expand its partnership program to deploy the Project Eclipse sensing platform in cities.
 Contact firstname.lastname@example.org to learn more about how to participate.